+Bill Jones

-Bill Jones Deputy Chief Executive & Principal of Leeds City College
+Deputy Chief Executive & Principal of Luminate Education Group

-1.2 Welcome from the course team
+1.2 Welcome from the programme team

-Welcome to the Department of Sport and Health and in particular the Foundation degree in Healthcare Assistant Practitioner
+Welcome to the Department of Sport and Health, and particularly the Foundation Degree Healthcare Assistant Practitioner.

-This handbook provides you with information about your Foundation Degree in Healthcare Assistant Practitioner (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your Healthcare Assistant Practitioner foundation degree (which is validated by Luminate Education Group), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the Healthcare Assistant Practitioner arena and for progression onto a BA (Hons) Degree top-up course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the healthcare sector and also for progression onto a BA (Hons) Degree top-up course if that is your choice.